 Here is some more information about how we process your data, following section 4.2.

-We (and our agents) may use your personal information to:
+We (and our agents and where applicable third parties in section 4.3) may use your personal information to:

 |Type of data||